 In 2016, the Ontario government amended Ontario Regulation 178/11 under the Pension Benefits Act to provide additional stage 2 solvency funding relief measures for certain public sector plans.
 Regulation 350/16 requires the University to make minimum special payments sufficient to liquidate 25% of the solvency deficiency over seven years and to cover interest applied on the remaining 75% of the solvency deficit not being amortized, with the amended solvency funding requirement funded over seven years beginning July 1, 2018.
-Under this amended regulation, annual minimum required going concern special payments are \$44.5 million starting July 1, 2017 2, and annual solvency special payments are an additional \$21.3 million starting July 1, 2018 after giving effect to the one-year deferral provision related to the start of required solvency payments under the temporary solvency funding rules.
-However, the University expects this drop in required funding to be temporary due to the new pension funding rules being implemented by the Province (see below) and, therefore, the University will continue to budget for higher special payments in the short and medium term.
+Under this amended regulation, annual minimum required going concern special payments are \$44.5 million starting July 1, 2017 7, and annual solvency special payments are an additional \$21.3 million starting July 1, 2018 after giving effect to the one-year deferral provision related to the start of required solvency payments under the temporary solvency funding rules.
+However, the University expected this drop in required funding to be temporary due to the new pension funding rules being implemented by the Province (see below) and, therefore, the University will continue to budget for higher special payments in the short and medium term.

-1 Subsequently increasing in stages to \$137.2 million per year by 2023-24 via the Budget Report, last approved by Governing Council on April 4, 2019.
+6 Subsequently increasing in stages to \$137.2 million per year by 2023-24 and maintained at that level in the 2024-25 via the Budget Report, last approved by Governing Council on April 2, 2020.

-2 The July 1, 2017 actuarial valuation was a required filing valuation.
+7 The July 1, 2017 actuarial valuation was a required filing valuation.

-The Province has introduced pension funding reform effective May 1, 2018 (Regulation 250/18).
+The Province introduced pension funding reform effective May 1, 2018 (Regulation 250/18).
 Under the new rules:

-- Universities will only be required to make special solvency payments if the solvency funding status is less than 85%, with any deficiency amortized over 5 years; - The amortization period for amortizing the going concern deficit will be reduced to ten years from 15 years, and a reserve factor (Provision for Adverse Deviation) will be applied to both accrued liabilities and current service costs; and - The Province will increase the Pension Benefits Guarantee Fund monthly guarantee, which will likely require higher premiums.
+- Universities would only be required to make special solvency payments if the solvency funding status is less than 85%, with any deficiency amortized over 5 years; - The amortization period for amortizing the going concern deficit will be reduced to ten years from 15 years, and a reserve factor (Provision for Adverse Deviation) would be applied to both accrued liabilities and current service costs; and - The Province will increase the Pension Benefits Guarantee Fund monthly guarantee, which would require higher premiums.